imjihuan/fuego/docs/rst_src/Quickstart_Guide.rst

-.. _quickstart:
+.. _quickstart_guide:

 #######################
 Fuego Quickstart Guide
 #######################

 Running tests from Fuego on your hardware can be accomplished in a few simple steps.

- *Note: this is the quickstart guide.
-More details and explanations can be found on the* :ref:`Installing Fuego <installfuego>` page.
+..
+Note:: This is the Quickstart Guide.
+More detailed explanations can be found at `Installing Fuego <installfuego>`_.

+.. _quickstart overview:

 =========
 Overview
 =========

 The overview of the steps is:

- * 1. install pre-requisite software
+1. install pre-requisite software
- * 2. download the fuego repository
+2. download the fuego repository
- * 3. build your fuego container
+3. build your fuego container
- * 4. start the container
+4. start the container
- * 5. access the interface
+5. access the interface
- * 6. add your board to fuego
+6. add your board to fuego
- * 7. run a test
+7. run a test

 These steps are described below.